stratum-mining/sv2-spec/04-Protocol-Security.md

 After handshake process is finished, both initiator and responder have CipherState objects for encryption and decryption and after initiator validated server's identity, any subsequent traffic is encrypted and decrypted with `EncryptWithAd()` and `DecryptWithAd()` methods of the respective CipherState objects with zero-length associated data.

-Maximum transport message length (ciphertext) for a noise protocol message is 65535 bytes.
+Maximum transport message length (ciphertext) for a Noise Protocol message is 65535 bytes.

 Since Stratum Message Frame consists of
 - fixed length message header: 6 bytes